basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 >**Partitioning in Riak KV**
 >
->As mentioned above, Riak uses consistent hashing to distribute data around ring to partitions responsible for storing data.
+>As mentioned above, Riak KV uses consistent hashing to distribute data around ring to partitions responsible for storing data.
 The ring has a maximum key space of 2^160.
 Each bucket+key (and its associated value) is hashed to a location on the ring.
 >
->Riak also breaks the ring into a set number of partitions.
+>Riak KV also breaks the ring into a set number of partitions.
 This number is configured when a cluster is first built.
 Each node will be responsible for storing the data hashed to a set number of partitions.
 Each storage node will optimistically handle an equal number of partitions.

 The basic consistent hashing algorithm presents some challenges.
 First, the random position assignment of each node on the ring leads to non-uniform data and load distribution.
 Second, the basic algorithm is oblivious to the